 If any forms are used in the business, they must also be included in the documented system so that they are also controlled.
 This is to prevent inadvertent use of obsolete forms (a problem in the governmental and healthcare areas).

-Next, we perform a GAP Analysis, to ascertain if there are any gaps between this quality management system and the standard's requirements.
+Next, we perform a GAP Analysis, to ascertain if there are any gaps between the newly implemented system and the standard's requirements.
 When all the loops are closed, the gaps filled, we train the workforce in their roles and responsibilities and train an internal audit team.